 The Washington Post, as well as Mapping Police Violence and the Gun Violence Archive, track and verify police-involved shooting deaths based on a collection of news accounts, social media postings and police reports.

-Mapping Police Violence also reports a small decrease in the number of shooting deaths attributed to police, but says the 2021 fatal shooting totals are "similar" to those of years past.
+Mapping Police Violence also reported a slight increase in the number of shooting deaths attributed to police, but said the 2021 totals are "similar" to those of years past.

 Lowest numbers in 6 years for some states

 There is notable variation, however, in the number of fatal police shootings on a state level where many states experienced a drop, according to the Washington Post database.